-116. All communications, correspondence, reports, minutes and other papers and documents relative to any application to the Board, the Representative Council or a Divisional Council, or to the admission or advancement of Members, or to complaints or investigations, or to the conduct of or results of any examinations prescribed by the Board, or to proceedings of any Committee appointed under the provisions of Clause 100, or to the suspension or forfeiture of membership of any Member, or to any proceedings under Clauses 27, 29, 42, or 101, or as published under Clause 32 or as to any CPA Australia compliance program, shall be privileged and confidential and shall not be passed out of the custody of the proper Officer nor shall any of the contents be disclosed outside either the Board, the Representative Council or a Divisional Council (as the case may be) save on the express authority of the Board (in respect of documents and information relating to or in the custody of the Board or the Representative Council) or such Divisional Council as recorded in the minutes or save as may be considered necessary by the Investigation Committee in the course of an interview with the Member or Members concerned or save as required by law or as may be necessary to give the Member the notice prescribed by Clause 29.
+116. All communications, correspondence, reports, minutes and other papers and documents relative to any application to the Board (including it's delegate), the Representative Council or a Divisional Council, or to the admission, reinstatement or advancement of Members, or to complaints or investigations, or to the conduct of or results of any examinations prescribed by the Board, or to proceedings of any Committee appointed under the provisions of Clause 100, or to the suspension or forfeiture of membership of any Member, or to any proceedings under Clauses 27, 34, 42, or 101, or as to any CPA Australia compliance program, shall be privileged and confidential and shall not (and nor shall the information therein contained) be passed out of the custody of the proper Officer nor shall any of the contents be disclosed outside the Board (including relevant delegates), the Representative Council or a Divisional Council (as the case may be) save as required by law or this Constitution or the By-Laws or on the express authority of the Board or the Representative Council or such Divisional Council (as the case may be) as recorded in the minutes of such body (either generally or in any particular case) or as may be necessary to give the Member any prescribed notice.